attendee-labs/managed-zoom-oauth-example/README.md

       - `meeting:read:list_meetings`
       - `meeting:read:local_recording_token`
       - `user:read:zak`
-   8. Add the following scope if you want to use the onbehalf token:
+   8. Add the following scopes if you want to use the onbehalf token:
       - `user:read:token`
       - `user:read:zak`